pippinbarr/cart263/course-information/outline.md

 ## Technology

-The practical work done in this class will take place on your own computer, with course software installed on it by you.
+The practical work done in this class will take place on your own computer (with course software installed on it by you) or on the computers in the computer labs at Concordia.
 The instructor is significantly more experienced with macOS, but will work to support Windows and even Linux as needed.
 This course does not require a significantly powerful machine beyond the ability to run a web browser.

 ## [Course Schedule](./schedule.md)

 (Click through for week-by-week information about what we will cover in the course.)

 ## [Design and Computation Arts Syllabus](https://www.concordia.ca/content/dam/finearts/design/docs/dcart-undergraduate-syllabus.pdf)

 (Click through for the standardized information from D/CART that is included as part of all course outlines.)

-## Commitment to Diversity and Safer Spaces

-The Department of Design and Computation Arts is committed to fostering an equitable and positive learning experience for all students, staff and faculty, free from discrimination based for example on race, gender, gender identity and expression, sexual orientation, ability, religion, ethnicity, age, etc. We value diversity and difference, and strive together to create safer spaces in our classrooms, studios, and labs, where all students can fully engage in scholarly and artistic pursuits, knowing that harmful behaviour (e.g. harassment, microaggressions, intolerance, disrespectful language, etc.) is unacceptable.
-We believe that celebrating difference is fundamental to supporting an academic community where innovation, creative exploration, and intellectual freedom can flourish.

 ## Behaviour